-The subject of this week’s road test is unlikely to stir your soul in the manner of M division’s former glories.
-At the same time, for BMW’s niche-filling product strategists, it would have been an irresistible project.
+The subject of this week’s road test, the BMW X4 M, is unlikely to stir your soul in the manner of M division’s former glories.
+At the same time, for BMW's niche-filling product strategists, it would have been an irresistible project.

 Next year, BMW will launch an all-new M3, which is where this road test of the X4 M Competition gets intriguing.
 BMW says the X4 M and X3 M have been set up to deliver the driving experience of the upcoming M3 super-saloon, but with the ‘added assurance’ of four-wheel drive and a higher driving position.
 This is also the first chance we’ve had to experience BMW’s new S58 3.0-litre straight six, which looks certain to feature in the upcoming M3, and probably in the same state of tune.